DynamiteMC/DynamiteLegacy/README.md

 # GoCraft
-A Minecraft server engine written in Go
+A Minecraft server implementation written in Go

 This is a very experimental software and it's not yet usable